Understand our position on insistent clients, following the pension reforms in 2015.

 - that he/she is acting against your advice This could be set out in the suitability report or elsewhere

 What to keep on file

 The file should record the normal advice process referred to above.
-In addition, the file should show that you have made it clear to the client the risks associated with the alternative course of action and that the client is acting against your advice.
+In addition, the file should show you have made it clear to the client the risks associated with their chosen course of action and that the client is acting against your advice.

-It should be clear to the client what your advice is, what the risks of the alternative course of action are, and that the client is acting against your advice.
+It should be clear to the client what your advice is, the risks of their chosen course of action, and that the client is acting against your advice.
 There is a risk that a disclaimer form could be seen as ‘just another form to sign’ and not be clear to the client.

-If the client uses their own words to indicate that they want to act against your advice then this would normally be clear.
+If the client uses their own words to indicate that they want to act against your advice, this would normally be clear.